GoodGuyAdy/QueryBaseAI/README.md

 ## 💻 Getting Started

-1. Clones the repository from GitHub to your local machine
+1. Clone the repository from GitHub to your local machine
 ```bash
 git clone https://github.com/GoodGuyAdy/QueryBaseAI.git
 ```
-2. Changes the current directory to the cloned project folder
+2. Change the current directory to the cloned project folder
 ```bash
 cd QueryBaseAI
 ```
-3. Installs the Python dependencies listed in the requirements.txt file
+3. Install the Python dependencies listed in the requirements.txt file
 ```bash
 pip install -r requirements.txt
 ```
-4. Builds and starts the Docker containers defined in the docker-compose.yml file
+4. Build and starts the Docker containers defined in the docker-compose.yml file
 ```bash
 docker-compose up --build
 ```
-5. Runs the Django development server for the project
+5. Run the Django development server for the project
 ```bash
 python manage.py runserver
 ```

 ---

-## Troubleshooting :-
+## 🧑🏻‍🔧 Troubleshooting :-

  - Ensure that your .env file contains a valid OPENAI_API_KEY or AI21_API_KEY.
  - Make sure you have an active internet connection.